Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Simulation

 \subsection{Results}

 Figures~\ref{fig: margp dist} and \ref{fig: margp CI} contain results for the marginal survival probability.
-For better readability, \texttt{survtmle} is excluded in similar figures, Figures~\ref{fig: margp dist2} and \ref{fig: margp CI2}, in the Supplemental Material. \texttt{CFsurvival} and \texttt{survtmle} appear biased and inconsistent.
+For better readability, \texttt{survtmle} is excluded in similar figures, Figures~\ref{fig: margp dist2} and \ref{fig: margp CI2}, in the Supplemental Material. \texttt{survtmle} appears biased and inconsistent. \texttt{CFsurvival} has larger bias than G-computation, IPCW and SDR estimators with consistent nuisance function estimators.
 Their poor performance in this setting is expected because both rely on independent censoring conditional on baseline covariates alone, which does not hold in this example.
-G-computation, IPCW and MR estimators with consistent nuisance function estimators $(\hat{S}_{k},\hat{G}_{k})$ all appear consistent, but MR estimator appears to be the least biased among all methods.
-When one set of nuisance function estimators, $\hat{S}_{k}$ or $\hat{G}_{k}$, is inconsistent, G-computation and IPCW estimators also appear biased and inconsistent, but the MR estimator still appears consistent.
-In terms of Wald CI coverage, the coverage based on the MR estimator with consistent nuisance estimators appears to be the closest to the nominal coverage, while all others are anti-conservative, at least in large samples ($n=2000$).
-Even when $\hat{S}_{k}$ or $\hat{G}_{k}$ is inconsistent, the MR estimator still achieved better CI coverage than \texttt{CFsurvival} and \texttt{survtmle} in this particular setting.
-Therefore, when estimating the marginal survival function estimator, the MR estimator appears to be multiply robust against inconsistent nuisance estimators, and asymptotically normal with valid Wald CI coverage when nuisance function estimators are consistent, but other methods are not.
+G-computation, IPCW and SDR estimators with consistent nuisance function estimators all appear consistent, but the SDR estimator appears to be the least biased among all methods.
+When the set of nuisance estimators of time-to-event outcomes or censoring is inconsistent in both time windows, or in the two mixed inconsistency cases, G-computation and IPCW estimators also appear biased and inconsistent, but the SDR estimator still appears consistent.
+In terms of Wald CI coverage, the coverage based on the SDR estimator with consistent nuisance estimators appears to be the closest to the nominal coverage, while all others appear anti-conservative, at least in large samples ($n=2000$).
+When $(\hat{S}_{k},\hat{U}_k^\SDR)$ or $\hat{G}_{k}$ is inconsistent, the SDR estimator achieves better CI coverage than \texttt{CFsurvival} and \texttt{survtmle} in this setting, but the CI coverage appears to be lower than when nuisance functions estimators are consistent.
+Therefore, when estimating the marginal survival probability $Q_{*,0}$, the SDR estimator appears to be sequentially doubly robust against inconsistent nuisance estimators as shown in Corollary~\ref{coro: SDR}, and asymptotically normal with valid Wald CI coverage when nuisance function estimators are consistent as shown in Theorem~\ref{thm: efficiency}, but other methods may not possess such property.